Skip to content

 bash

-php artisan datahelm:scrap:generate <url> [--get-detail=true] [--max-pages=0] [--save]
+php artisan datahelm:scrap:generate <url> [--get-detail=true] [--max-pages=0] [--blueprint]

 Field detectors are configurable in config/crawler.php (detectors) — add your own to teach the generator domain-specific fields.